top of page

 Woman at Work

 Our ability to reflect on our own cognitive abilities (i.e. metacognition) is important in everyday life.
 Having an accurate estimate of our cognitive abilities is important for judging whether we think there has been a change in our cognition.
 However, we are not always accurate in judging our own cognitive skills in general, and we can also be inaccurate in predicting how well we will perform on a given cognitive task (e.g. a memory test).
-We are currently exploring topics related to metamemory judgments, aging, and subjective cognitive impairment.

 Playing%2525252520Foosball_edited_edited_edited_edited_edited.png